-A written parental request shall be required prior to the student being granted independent access to electronic media involving District technological resources.

 The required permission/agreement form, which shall specify acceptable uses, rules of on-line behavior, access privileges, and penalties for policy/procedural violations, must be signed by the parent or legal guardian of minor students (those under 18 years of age) and also by the student.
 This document shall be kept on file as a legal, binding document.
 In order to modify or rescind the agreement, the student's parent/guardian (or the student who is at least 18 years old) must provide the Superintendent with a written request.

+Disclaimer

+The Board makes no warranties of any kind, whether express or implied, for the service it is providing.
+The Board shall not be responsible for any damages suffered by any user.
+Such damages include, but are not limited to, loss of data resulting from delays, non-deliveries or service interruptions, whether caused by the District’s or the user’s negligence, errors or omissions.
+Use of any information obtained via the internet is at the user’s own risk.
+The District specifically disclaims any responsibility for the accuracy or quality of information obtained through its internet services.

 Employee Use

 Employees shall not use a code, access a file, or retrieve any stored communication unless they have been given authorization to do so.
 (Authorization is not required each time the electronic media is accessed in performance of one’s duties.)
 Each employee is responsible for the security of his/her own password.

-Employees are encouraged to use electronic mail and other technology-based materials, activities and communication tools to promote student learning and communication with the home and education-related entities.
+Employees are encouraged to use email and other technology-based materials, activities and communication tools to promote student learning and communication with the home and education-related entities.
 If those resources are used, they shall be appropriate for and within the range of knowledge, understanding, age and maturity of students with whom they are used.
 Technology resources shall be used for work-related activities.

-CURRICULUM AND INSTRUCTION BO08.2323
+CURRICULUM AND INSTRUCTION M08.2323